ChuoqiChen12/ChuoqiChen12.github.io/_posts/2021-07-25-twisted_MoTe2.md

 One of the most common methods to clean the sample surface with organic solvents is organic solvents.
 Researchers often use organic solvents such as isopropanol, acetone, and anhydrous ethanol to process samples to dissolve the organics remaining from mechanical cleavage or other growth methods in these strong organic solvents to obtain relatively clean surfaces.
 However, during the cleaning process, the solvent or part of the organic matter on the sample is evenly distributed on the surface of the sample.
 The organic matter may float on the surface of the organic solvent, and when the sample is clamped, the organic matter on the surface may be brought back to the surface of the silicon wafer.
 Although this method is simple, it cannot completely remove the organic matter of the sample, and the residual degree of organic matter molecules is high.</p>

 <p align="justify">
 In addition to organic solvents cleaning, thermal annealing is also a common surface cleaning method.
 Under a certain high temperature, the organic matter on the sample is sublimated and taken away by the airflow under a stable airflow.
-In order to achieve the cleaning effect, the temperature of thermal annealing needs to be higher.
-[28]</p>
+In order to achieve the cleaning effect, the temperature of thermal annealing needs to be higher. <a id = "ref28"></a>[28]</p>

 <p align="justify">
 The researchers also developed an AFM surface cleaning method based on the principle of AFM cutting.
 The atomic force microneedle uses an appropriate amount of force to continuously scan the surface of the sample, sweeping the raised object to the edge of the sample to achieve a cleaning effect.
-Without scratching the sample, the greater the force exerted by the atomic force microneedle, the more obvious the cleaning effect.
-[29;30]</p>
+Without scratching the sample, the greater the force exerted by the atomic force microneedle, the more obvious the cleaning effect. <a id = "ref29"></a><a id = "ref30"></a>[29;30]</p>

 <p align="justify">
 In addition, in order to adapt to the surface cleaning of 2D materials in different environments, some researchers also use other methods to clean the surface.
-For example: in a cryogenic oven, it is difficult to anneal the crystal, and the researchers pass an electric current through the sample, and the residual particles are melted into a thin film due to Joule heat, or melted and sublimated to achieve surface cleaning.
-[31]</p>
+For example: in a cryogenic oven, it is difficult to anneal the crystal, and the researchers pass an electric current through the sample, and the residual particles are melted into a thin film due to Joule heat, or melted and sublimated to achieve surface cleaning. <a id = "ref31"></a>[31]</p>

 <p align="justify">
 The surface cleaning of samples with organic solvents cannot remove all residues from the surface, which cannot meet the requirements of the surface cleanliness of 2D materials in this experiment.
 For the thermal annealing method, since the high temperature will damage the crystal lattice of the MoTe2 sample, resulting in irreparable damage and affecting the subsequent experimental measurements, it cannot meet the experimental requirements of this project.
 For the MoTe2 used in this project, which is sensitive to temperature and requires high surface cleanliness, it is a feasible solution to locally clean the surface of the sample through atomic force microscopy.
 This method can meet the cleanliness requirements of the sample surface for this project, and the sample can be cleaned to a single atomic layer.
 At the same time, this method does not cause lattice damage to the sample.</p>